-• To ensure the form and style of the letter-box complements the design of the dwelling.
+To ensure the form and style of the letter-box complements the design of the dwelling.

-1. Letter-boxes must complement the dwelling in colour, design
+- Letter-boxes must complement the dwelling in colour, design and material. - 2.
+Single Post Letterboxes are not permitted.

-Example of letter box complementing the dwelling.
+Example of letter box compelementing the dwelling.